DSAI CONSUMER COMPLAINTS

 European recognition.
 The DSAI Complaint Service is a form of Alternative Dispute Resolution (ADR).
 ADR is any method of resolving a consumer dispute without having to start legal proceedings.
 The DSAI Complaint Service undertakes to comply with the requirements of the EU Directive on ADR, when that Directive is implemented in the Republic of Ireland (expected July 2015).
 In common with other ADR entities it will be listed on the websites of the relevant competent authority in the Republic of Ireland and the European Commission.
 Those website addresses will be added to this information when they are available.
 Lists of ADR entities are available on the following websites:

-Length of the procedure.
-The length of the process is to some extent dependent on how fast the parties respond to the points made by the other side and to queries from the Code Administrator.
-Most complaints which reach Stage Two will receive an adjudication within two months, often within
+The length of the process is to some extent dependent on how fast the parties respond to the points made by the other side and to queries from the Code Regulator.
+Most complaints which reach Stage Two will receive an adjudication within two months, often within a month.